Popular Posts

 What Is the Prime Rate Today?

-Knowing the prime rate is important because banks use it as a baseline to set rates on various types of debt, including mortgages, lines of credit, personal loans and credit cards.
-Although only the most creditworthy borrowers are offered interest rates close to the prime rate, all other borrowers' rates are influenced in part by the current prime rate.
+Understanding the prime interest rate is important because financial institutions use it as a baseline to set rates on various types of lending products, including mortgages, lines of credit, personal loans and credit cards.
+Typically, only the most creditworthy borrowers receive interest rates close to the prime rate.

 On this page